Filipanderssondev/Monitoring_of_virtual_machines/README.md

 cat /var/spool/mail/jonatan
 ```

 The mail-addresses were actually made in the previous lab, when we created our FreeIPA-users.
 By default, the username and domain name gets combined into a mail-address when a user is made.
+We don't necessarily have to use these, but it's convinient.

 #### Update Grafana configuration to use email as a contact point